 9. ChatGPT MCP client requires paid plan — Using ChatGPT as an MCP client requires ChatGPT Plus ($20/mo) or Pro ($200/mo) and enabling Developer Mode.
 Free users cannot connect to MCP servers.

-10. No audio/video capabilities via MCP — Despite OpenAI offering Whisper (speech-to-text), TTS (text-to-speech), and Sora 2 (video generation), no community MCP server exposes these capabilities.
-The ecosystem is heavily biased toward text-only interactions.
+10. Limited audio/video capabilities via MCP — Despite OpenAI offering Whisper (speech-to-text), TTS (text-to-speech), and Sora 2 (video generation), only one community TTS MCP server exists (low adoption).
+Whisper, Sora, and embeddings remain inaccessible via MCP.

 Bottom Line